chocolatey/choco-wiki/ChocolateyFAQs.md

 <a id="markdown-chocolatey-is-great-i-need-it-to-do-something-additional-for-my-organization" name="chocolatey-is-great-i-need-it-to-do-something-additional-for-my-organization"></a>
 ### Chocolatey is great!
 I need it to do something additional for my organization.
 Please see https://chocolatey.org/compare - we may already support it doing that for the business edition.
 If not, feel free to reach out to our team.

+Also see the [Licensed Editions](#licensed-editions) section below.

+<a id="markdown-licensed-editions" name="licensed-editions"></a>
+## Licensed Editions

+<a id="markdown-what-is-the-difference-between-foss-and-the-licensed-editions" name="what-is-the-difference-between-foss-and-the-licensed-editions"></a>
+### What is the difference between FOSS and the licensed editions?
+A lot of that is covered in the FAQ on the [pricing](https://chocolatey.org/pricing#faq), but also be sure to check out the [comparison table](https://chocolatey.org/pricing#compare).

+<a id="markdown-are-the-licensed-editions-costs-annual" name="are-the-licensed-editions-costs-annual"></a>
+### Are the licensed editions costs annual?
+They are, but we can also do multi-year if you need to support something closer to that model.
+We also have a perpetual for Chocolatey for Business.
+For more detail, please see the [pricing FAQ](https://chocolatey.org/pricing#faq).

+<a id="markdown-can-you-do-monthly" name="can-you-do-monthly"></a>
+### Can you do monthly?
+Not at this current time.
+Please see the [pricing FAQ](https://chocolatey.org/pricing#faq) for more details.

+<a id="markdown-what-is-c4b" name="what-is-c4b"></a>
+### What is C4B?
+That is the short name for Chocolatey for Business.

+<a id="markdown-i-have-not-received-my-license" name="i-have-not-received-my-license"></a>
+### I have not received my license.

+The license email is sent from a support email at chocolatey dot io with an xml file (the license) attachment within 1-3 business days.
+If it has been 3 business days and you have not received your business license, please reach through the [sales contact](https://chocolatey.org/contact) (or any method you may already have for contacting sales) to get this resolved.

+Any number of things could have happened:

+* The message could be block by your servers
+* The message could be misidentified as spam

+To reduce these kind of occurrences, please make sure you have whitelisted the following email domains:

+* `realdimensions.net`
+* `chocolatey.io`
+* `chocolatey.org`

+Once you receive a few emails from there, it will give you an idea of how to lock that down further to fewer email addresses.

+<a id="markdown-i-just-purchased-and-i-need-my-license-sooner" name="i-just-purchased-and-i-need-my-license-sooner"></a>
+### I just purchased and I need my license sooner!
+Just reply to the order email you receive and let us know so we can bump the priority of your order.

+<a id="markdown-i-have-a-different-question-about-the-licensed-edition" name="i-have-a-different-question-about-the-licensed-edition"></a>
+### I have a different question about the licensed edition.
+Check out the FAQ on the [pricing](https://chocolatey.org/pricing#faq).
+If it doesn't answer your questions, please feel free to reach out to the sales team from there!

 <a id="markdown-packaging" name="packaging"></a>
 ## Packaging